-Additionally, the relatively modest contribution of the EoL stage compared to manufacturing and use phase reflects the relative dominance of the other life cycle stages rather than indicating low absolute environmental impacts from disposal.\\ The results demonstrate hotspots in the product's life cycle, with the use phase representing the primary environmental burden for most impact categories, followed by manufacturing for material-intensive and toxicity impact categories and EoL for specific disposal-related categories.\\ Given that the manufacturing stage contributes substantially to the overall environmental impacts of a GPU card, following our analysis of impact distribution across all life cycle stages, we examine the manufacturing impacts per component for each impact category (see Fig. \ref{fig:by component}).
+Additionally, the relatively modest contribution of the EoL stage compared to manufacturing and use phase reflects the relative dominance of the other life cycle stages rather than indicating low absolute environmental impacts from disposal.\\ The results demonstrate hotspots in the product's life cycle, with the use phase representing the primary environmental burden for most impact categories, followed by manufacturing for material-intensive and toxicity impact categories and EoL for specific disposal-related categories.
+Given manufacturing's substantial contributes to the overall GPU environmental impacts, we further examine the manufacturing impacts per component across all impact category (see Fig. \ref{fig:by component}).
 The manufacturing stage encompasses the emissions associated with resource extractions, mineral processing, distribution and component manufacturing, collectively representing the cradle-to-gate stage.
-The cradle-to-gate impacts assessment of the GPU components reveals heterogeneity in environmental burden distribution across the five primary components: GPU chip, PCB, heatsink, PoP, casing and upstream distribution (see Fig.\ref{fig:by component}).\\
+The component-level cradle-to-gate impacts assessment reveals heterogeneous environmental burden distribution across five primary elements: GPU chip, printed circuit board (PCB), heatsink, power-on-package (PoP), casing, and upstream distribution (see Fig.\ref{fig:by component}).\\